rentainhe/TRAR-VQA/README.md

 - `ROUTING={'hard', 'soft'}`, to set the `Routing Block Type` in TRAR model.
 - `ROUTING_MODE={'attention', 'avg'}`, to set the `Downsample Strategy` used in `Routing Block`.
 - `TAU_POLICY={0, 1, 2}`, to set the `temperature schedule` in training TRAR when using `ROUTING: 'hard'`.
-- `TAU_MAX=int`, to set the maximum temperature in training.
+- `TAU_MAX=float`, to set the maximum temperature in training.
-- `TAU_MIN=int`, to set the minimum temperature in training.
+- `TAU_MIN=float`, to set the minimum temperature in training.
 - `BINARIZE=bool`, binarize the predicted alphas (alphas: the prob of choosing one path), which means **during test time**, we only keep the maximum alpha and set others to zero.
-If `BINARIZE=False`, it will keep all of the alphas and get a weight sum of different routing predict result by alphas. **It won't influence the training**
+If `BINARIZE=False`, it will keep all of the alphas and get a weight sum of different routing predict result by alphas. **It won't influence the training time, just a small difference during test time**.

 **`TAU_POLICY` visualization**